 Getting the Science Right in Your Fiction

-If you’re writing a post-apocalyptic story (or otherwise post-human) this book gives some great insight into what the world would turn into and look like without human influence.
-How fast do forests take over cities, how fully does human waste go back to the earth, what creatures would take over?
-This book answers all your pressing post-humanity questions.
+If you’re writing a post-apocalyptic or post-human story, The World Without Us gives some great insight into what the world would turn into and look like without human influence.
+How fast do forests take over cities, how fully does human waste go back to the earth, and what creatures would take over?

-Time travel is a tough one, with lots of rules and paradoxes that you have to be aware of it you’re writing a tale that features this capability.
+Time travel is a tough one, with lots of rules and paradoxes that you must be aware of if you’re writing a tale that features this capability.
 Be sure you understand the basics so that your plot doesn’t run away with itself!

 In Time Travel: A Writer’s Guide, Nahin, who is not only an engineer and physicist but also a sci-fi writer, breaks down complex theories like wormholes, singularities, and relativity in a way that even we non-scientists can understand.
 First published in 1997, this book dives into the different time-travel devices authors have used and sorts out which ones could actually work and which ones don’t stand up to scrutiny.
 It’s a fun and informative read that will help any writer send their characters on thrilling adventures to the past or future while keeping things entertaining, logical, and scientifically sound.

 Note: All purchase links in this post are affiliate links through BookShop.org, and Novlr may earn a small commission – every purchase supports independent bookstores.